-Even in our increasingly digital world, you still have some important legal documents that must be protected.
+Even in our increasingly digital world, you still have some important legal documents that are probably still in hard copy, and must be properly protected.

 If your most important documents are just shoved into a drawer, or a cheap metal filing cabinet, then you are going to have a HUGE headache if something goes badly.
 Nobody plans on a house fire, flood, or other document destroying calamity.

-In this post we will tell you how to store your most important legal documents so they are there when you need them.
+In this post we will tell you what to store in hard copy, and how to store your most important legal documents so they are there when you need them.
 We will list several methods, along with the pros & cons.

 Documents to Store Safely